PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Methods

-where $\textbf{V}_{LOCO}=\hat{\sigma}_g^2\textbf{K}+\hat{\sigma}_e^2\textbf{I}_{n \times n}$ given the Maximum Likelihood Estimates $\hat{\sigma}_g$ and $\hat{\sigma}_e$ of the variance parameters ${\sigma}_g$ and ${\sigma}_e$.
+where $\mathbf{V} = \hat{\sigma}_g^{2}\mathbf{K} + \hat{\sigma}_e^{2}\mathbf{I}_{n\times n} $ given the Maximum Likelihood Estimates $\hat{\sigma}_g$ and $\hat{\sigma}_e$ of the variance parameters ${\sigma}_g$ and ${\sigma}_e$.

-\section{Stacked Ridge Regression for LMM-based GWAS}
+\subsection{Stacked Ridge Regression for LMM-based GWAS}

 The computation of association statistics within the framework of LMMs presents a significant computational challenge.
-This complexity arises primarily due to the necessity of maximum likelihood estimation of the variance parameter $\sigma_g$, which involves large matrix operations.
+This arises primarily due to the necessity of maximum likelihood estimation of the variance parameter $\sigma_g$, which involves large matrix operations.
 This complexity escalates dramatically for large-scale datasets, often making the computations prohibitively resource-intensive.
 Traditional efforts in algorithmic development have primarily focused on optimizing the utilization of the kinship matrix, for instance, through matrix factorization methods.

-REGENIE employs a stacked ridge regression strategy and achieves an accuracy comparable to established tools such as BOLT-LMM \cite{loh2018mixed}, fastGWA \cite{jiang2019resource}, SAIGE \cite{zhou2018efficiently} and FaST-LMM \cite{lippert2011fast}.
-Since REGENIE is more friendly to distributed datasets, SF-GWAS employed methods from MPHE and SMPC to build upon the algorithm.
+REGENIE \cite{mbatchou2021computationally} employs a stacked ridge regression strategy and achieves an accuracy comparable to established tools such as BOLT-LMM \cite{loh2018mixed}, fastGWA \cite{jiang2019resource}, SAIGE \cite{zhou2018efficiently} and FaST-LMM \cite{lippert2011fast}.
+Since REGENIE is more friendly to distributed datasets, SF-GWAS \cite{cho2025secure} employed methods from MHE and MPC to build upon the algorithm.
 We similarly work with REGENIE in a distributed setting.

-REGENIE executes its analysis through a methodical two-phased model.
-The initial phase involves a regression of the contributions from $\mathbf{\tilde{X}}_{\text{LOCO}}$ out of $\mathbf{\tilde{y}}$, followed by fitting $\beta_{\text{test}}$ on these adjusted residuals to ascertain associations.
-To mitigate the computational demands posed by the extensive genome-wide matrix $\mathbf{\tilde{X}}_{\text{LOCO}}$, REGENIE implements a stacked ridge regression, executed in two distinct phases: Level 0 and Level 1.
+REGENIE executes its analysis in two phases.
+The initial phase involves a regression of the contributions from $\mathbf{\tilde{X}}$ out of $\mathbf{\tilde{y}}$, followed by fitting $\beta_{\text{test}}$ on these adjusted residuals to ascertain associations.
+To mitigate the computational demands posed by the extensive genome-wide matrix $\mathbf{\tilde{X}}$, REGENIE implements a stacked ridge regression, executed in two distinct phases: Level 0 and Level 1.
 This approach significantly enhances computational efficiency and adaptability for large-scale genomic datasets, marking a notable progression in the field of genetic association studies.